 IEC Centenary Challenge

 The IEC is a not-for-profit international organization responsible for the development of International Standards in the total electronic/electrical sector which ranges from microchips to power stations, including computing and telecommunications, and their related services.
-Member range from device manufacturers to developers of custom software, as well as the peripheral service included in these disciplines.
+Members range from device manufacturers to developers of custom software, as well as the peripheral service included in these disciplines.
+Some of these custom software developers are recognized leaders in their fields.
 Its membership and affiliate country programme bring together a total of 132 countries and some 15 000 experts around the world work on its behalf.
 The IEC, as the sponsor of this initiative, will direct and coordinate the Centenary Challenge working closely with IET (formerly the IEE), IEEE, VDE and The Economist.

 This initiative is intended to offer the world’s academic institutions a challenge of the highest order.
 Prizes will be awarded for the best papers and case studies (Submissions) on the subject: